duyhuynhdev/hello-reactjs/README.md

 ## What does it do?

-It shows some basic function in React at very beginning level.
-Skip it if you are an intermediate one.
-The list of demos is mentioned as below.
+It shows some demo for understanding section `Basics in React`.
+The list of learned content is mentioned as below.

-Note that: This list is being updated.

- * First demo
+* React
+    – use this.state and setState() to manage your internal component state – pass functions or class methods to your element handler – use forms and events in React to add interactions – unidirectional data flow is an important concept in React – embrace controlled components
+    – compose components with children and reusable components – usage and implementation of ES6 class components and functional stateless components – approaches to style your components
- * Second demo
+*  ES6
+    – functions that are bound to a class are class methods – destructuring of objects and arrays
+    – default parameters
- * Third demo
+*  General
+    – higher-order functions